 LIGI NDOGO CHILD PROTECTION, SAFETY, HEALTH AND PARTICIPATION POLICY

-Ligi rules for sports and activities are designed specifically to promote safety and the well-being of the participant.
-They also promote fair play, which helps to prevent injury and to bridge the gap between what the referee and umpire can and cannot enforce.
+Ligi Ndogo rules for sports and activities are designed,specifically, to promote safety and the well-being of the participant.
+They also promote fair play, which helps to prevent injury and to bridge the gap between what the referee/umpire and coaches can and cannot enforce.

 Children and young players require modified rules to cater for their specific needs.
-Of particular concern with children is their underdeveloped sweat glands and poor ability to regulate body temperature.
+Of particular concern with children is their developing body structure,underdeveloped sweat glands and poor ability to regulate body temperature.
 Children are also smaller and all rules take their size into account.

 Each age category is matched by age, size, sex (Note: At an early age in Ligi Ndogo,girls can be categorized with boys) and skill level and has its own set of rules that are designed specifically to keep the player safe.
 These cover a wide range and are inclusive of:

-All children aged 13 years and above play games over two (2) halves and on a field 100 m long and 50 m wide unless otherwise stated by the coach.
-They will feature 11 a side.
+All children aged 13 years and above play games over two (2) halves and on a field 100 m long and 50 m wide Unless otherwise stated by the coach,they will feature 11-a-side.
 Breaks increase in frequency within the lower age groups.
-This is to help ensure the safety of the participants and that they have adequate access to water and that their bodies get a chance to refresh before,during and after the competition.
+This is to help ensure the safety of the participants and that they have adequate access to water and their bodies get a chance to refresh before,during and after the competition.

-Other rules safeguarding legal and illegal contact also help promote the well being of the player and are enhanced by the referees,with most rules styled to avoid contact until at a certain age.
+Other rules safeguarding legal and illegal contact also help promote the well being of the player and are enhanced by the referees (and coaches),with most rules styled to avoid contact until at a certain age.

 Conditioned rules for children under 13 years of age include modifications to ball sizes, field sizes, and duration of competitions, smaller distances, and closer and smaller goals.
 These rule modifications help make participation in sports safer for the child and enhance their well being.
 They give the children greater access to fluids, less distance to run, and balls that they can actually kick or head without placing too much stress on their body.